-

 Keep The Light Faithfully (2022)

-The works implement the act of cutting, folding, pasting and assembling medium or life-sized elements to construct each scene.
-These moveable paper elements of cardboard cut-outs create the illusion of a theatre set and proposes photography both as practice and object.
+The works implement the act of cutting, folding, pasting and assembling.
+These moveable paper elements of cardboard cut-outs create the illusion of a theater set and proposes photography both as practice and object.
 Each cut-out creates the illusion of an entire world - they look like they could be moved, changed or shifted.
-The work emphasises the fabricated nature of history and memory: how the visualisation of an event always induces an element of creation, experimentation and error; an on-going construction.
+The work emphasizes the fabricated nature of history and memory: how the visualization of an event always induces an element of creation, experimentation and error; an on-going construction.

 -